corda/token-sdk/docs/DvPTutorial.md

 # Simple delivery versus payment tutorial

 ## Overview
-This section will walk you step by step through the extremely simple delivery versus payment flow using tokens-sdk.
+This section will walk you step by step through the extremely simple delivery versus payment flow using token-sdk.

 At the end of this section you will know how to:

-* create, issue and update `EvolvableTokenType`,
+* create, issue and update `EvolvableTokenType`s,
 * issue fungible and non-fungible tokens,
 * move tokens,
 * use confidential identities,
-* sign and finalise tokens transaction,
+* sign and finalise token transaction,
 * construct business logic using the building blocks from `tokens-sdk`.

 If you would like to see how to write simple integration tests using similar example take a look at: